MarcoMorawec/startuphackme/README.md

 - check image upload function so it resizes correctly - done
 - Make the CMS easier to user (place form fields where they will show up on the page) - done
 - delete the white lines on lesson overview page - done

-- Install Google Analytics - exclude internal traffic via cookie
+- Install Google Analytics - exclude internal traffic via cookie - done

+- email user after sign-up

+- email user new lessons link every 7 days